-RWI is a leading center for economic research and evidence-based policy advice in Germany.
-The research work of the RWI – based on the latest theoretical concepts and current empirical methods – ranges from the individual to the level of the global economy, processed by four areas of competence: “Labor Markets, Education, Population”, “Health Economics”, “Enterprise and Innovation” and, “Environment and Resources”.
-The research groups “Education”, “Migration and Integration”, “Climate Change in Developing Countries” and “Sustainability and Governance” round off the research profile.
-The “Research Data Centre Ruhr” (FDZ Ruhr) provides researchers with latest empirical methods and data.
+The RWI — Leibniz Institute for Economic Research is an independent and non-profit center for economic research and evidence-based policy advice in Germany.
+The research work of the RWI is based on the latest theoretical concepts and state-of-the-art empirical methods and ranges from the individual to the level of the global economy.
+The institute spans five areas of competence: “Labor Markets, Education, Population”, “Health Economics”, “Climate Change and Development”, “Environment and Resources ‘ and “Macroeconomics and Public Finance”.
+The research groups “Migration and Integration”, “Sustainability and Governance” and ” Prosocial Behavior” complete the research profile.
+The “Research Data Center Ruhr at RWI” (FDZ Ruhr) provides data services and engages in research on regional disparities.

 Important work and services: